-During the year ended December 31, 2023 we recorded \$ 16.5 million of impairment charges on operating lease assets, primarily related to closures of corporate offices in the fourth quarter of 2023.
-Apart from those operating lease asset impairments, there were no material impairments of capitalized software costs, capitalized implementation costs, intangible assets, long-lived assets, or goodwill during the years ended December 31, 2023, 2022, and 2021.
+2024 we recorded \$22.8 million of impairment charges on property and equipment.
+These charges were primarily within general and administrative, and related to closures of corporate offices in the fourth quarter offices.
+The fair values of 2023. these assets were determined using active market prices.
+Apart from those operating lease asset, and property and equipment impairments, there were no material impairments of capitalized software costs, capitalized implementation costs, intangible assets, long-lived assets, or goodwill during the years ended December 31, 2023 December 31, 2024, 2022, 2023, and 2021.
+2022.